 An age-by-age guide to teaching your child to share

-How many parents have ever heard that scenario?
+How many parents have ever been in that scenario?

 (I’d be surprised if any of you haven’t.)